mtth-bfft/libiris/docs/prerequisites.md

 Various **sanitizer** tools (e.g. `-fsanitize` integrated to LLVM[26] and MSVC) can enforce stricter runtime checks by instrumenting executables, to detect errors which would otherwise not cause an immediate visible effect.

 In addition to tests, a **fuzzer** can feed randomly generated inputs and try to trigger more code paths, in ways developers did not expect and thus for which they did not write tests.[28]

+## Priorization

+Just like sandboxing may not be the most cost-effective action to start with, sandboxing itself should be prioritized.
+Code areas need to be ranked, based on metrics that depend on the design and usecases of the project.
+Metrics that could be taken into account:
+- cost to isolate (e.g. is that part of the code less known, does it requires a code rewrite, or maybe passing lots of data between processes);
+- how many vulnerabilities have been discovered in that part of the code in the past;
+- how complex are these functionalities (does it involve dynamic memory allocation, pointer arithmetic);
+- how exposed to untrusted data that part of the code is.

 ## References